Faust13/fluentbit-nginx-agentparser/README.md

 This LUA-script helps you do same things, but with FluentBit!

+Supporting OS for parse:
+- Windows Vista
+- Windows 7
+- Windows 8
+- Windows 8.1
+- Windows 10
+- Mac OS X
+- Other (collect all other OS)

+Supporting browsers for parse:
+- Yandex Browser
+- Opera
+- Firefox
+- Edge
+- Safari
+- Internet Explorer
+- Chrome (may collect all other, less popular browsers)

-_Yes, i know, this script is not perfect, (basicaly, now it cofigure only to shows Windows XP-10 and OS X, and do not support any of not-very popular browser) but u can fix it :)_
+_Yes, i know, this script is not perfect, but u can fix it :)_

 # How to use